 Collaborative design-research laboratory, exhibition

-Professional and institutional frameworks can sometimes be regarded as continuation of broader social and disciplinary divisions.
-The laboratory became an experimental field, where the invited practicing designers (all of them graduates and tutors of the same academy) entered the field of contemporary art for the first time.
-'The Most Beautiful Books of Germany' collection of 2017–2018 became the starting point for research and discussion; the book was regarded as a complex hierarchical structure of meaning and visual solution.
+Professional and institutional frameworks are frequently regarded as manifestations of wider social and disciplinary distinctions.
+In this project, the laboratory served as an experimental space where practicing designers, all graduates and tutors from the same academy, were invited into the domain of contemporary art for the first time.
+They initiated their exploration with the The Most Beautiful Books of Germany collection from 2017–2018, viewing it as a complex hierarchical structure of meaning and visual solutions.

 Project Idea / Curated by: Katya Sivers, Maria Cheloyants

-Katya Antonova, Vlada Vishnevskaya, Nastya Grigiriadi, Mitya Devishvili, Masha Dobrolubova, Dasha Kazakova, Ksenia Kotlyarovskaya, Zhenya Kuznetsova, Mariam Nabieva, Yana Nasibullina, Katya Nikolaeva, Danya Orlovskiy, Anya Risukhina, Luba Sokolova, Anton Strunge, Lera Sushkova, Grisha Terno, Sasha Fedorina, Sveta Frolova, Yana Sharipova, Nastya Shentseva, Lisa Shipkova, Dasha Yurkina
+Participants: Katya Antonova, Vlada Vishnevskaya, Nastya Grigiriadi, Mitya Devishvili, Masha Dobrolubova, Dasha Kazakova, Ksenia Kotlyarovskaya, Zhenya Kuznetsova, Mariam Nabieva, Yana Nasibullina, Katya Nikolaeva, Danya Orlovskiy, Anya Risukhina, Luba Sokolova, Anton Strunge, Lera Sushkova, Grisha Terno, Sasha Fedorina, Sveta Frolova, Yana Sharipova, Nastya Shentseva, Lisa Shipkova, Dasha Yurkina

-Center for German Books in Moscow / Representative Office of Frankfurt Book Fair in Russia
+In partnership with: Center for German Books in Moscow / Representative Office of Frankfurt Book Fair in Russia

 The laboratory took place at NONSNS residence (Moscow, September – October 2019); the exhibition was opened to public at Na Peschanoy Gallery (Moscow, 9 November – 15 December 2019)